cogtoolslab/cognitive-ai-benchmarking/stimuli/README.md

 # Preparing your stimuli for your experiment
 The process to prepare your stimuli for the experiment follows 3 steps.

 1. Prepare your stimuli.
-These code examples assume you have a directory structure with stimlus files (this can be a single directory with all stimuli or a nested directory structure) and a metadata.json file containing the relevant metadata you'll need for each stimuli.
+These code examples assume you have a directory structure with stimulus files (this can be a single directory with all stimuli or a nested directory structure) and a metadata.json file containing the relevant metadata you'll need for each stimuli.

 2. Upload your data to AWS S3 so you have a semi-permanent link to access the stimuli while your experiment is running.